runtime-enforcement/whyenf/README.md

 ## License

-This project is licensed under the GNU Lesser GPL-3.0 license - see [LICENSE](LICENSE) for details.
+This project and its predecessors WhyEnf and WhyMon are licensed under the GNU Lesser GPL-3.0 license - see [LICENSE](LICENSE) for details.